If you are going to be spending the next 15 years with a pet, you will want to make sure that you get the best one possible.

 - This breed is very clingy, and even the puppies can suffer from severe separation anxiety.
-I would recommend ensuring that a Labernese is rarely left alone for long periods of time as they can resort to destruction of their surroundings to express their dismay.
+I would recommend ensuring that a Labernese is rarely left alone for long periods as they can resort to the destruction of their surroundings to express their dismay.

 - The Labernese was initially bred to be a working dog, but these pets make for excellent family companions.
 If you have children in the home, a Labernese puppy will be a perfect fit for your family.